chris-jantzen/myDotaAPIApp/client/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-> Currently not being used for anything concurrent, so works the same as start.
+> Currently not being used for anything concurrent, so it works the same as start.

 ### `npm test`